fetchai/agents-aea/docs/weather-skills.md

 ### Create the weather client agent
-Return to the root directory, and create the weather client agent.
+In a new terminal window, return to the root directory and create the weather client agent.
 ``` bash
 aea create my_weather_client
 ```